£240 for both weekends (non-residential)

 ABOUT THE TUTOR

 Caroline is the lead teacher, design consultant and director of Patrick Whitefield Associates, a permaculture design consultancy, set up by respected permaculture teacher and author, Patrick Whitefield.
 Caroline originally trained with Patrick before working along side him for eight years, and has a background in design, organic food growing and horticulture and used to work as an eco-cook.

 Caroline’s experience includes managing 2 acres of intensive organic vegetable production, managing 5 acres of ornamental and food gardens at a meditation retreat centre, and catering for groups, courses and retreats.
 Caroline has taught with other well-respected permaculture teachers both in Britain and Europe and runs permaculture courses around the country including Schumacher College, Shift Bristol, The Sustainability Centre and Ragmans Farm.

 "Caroline is an excellent teacher.
 I really enjoyed the course.
-I looking forward to putting what we have learned into practice in my garden."
+I am looking forward to putting what we have learnt into practice in my garden."